aquagull/aquagull/README.md

-## Hi there 👋
+## Hi, enjoy the day from now on. 👋
-A student of ShenZhen University
+I'm a student at Shenzhen University(SZU), obsessed with distributed systems, parallel computing, machine learning system.
 <br/>

 # About My Github